npcole/npyscreen/docs/source/widgets-general.rst

       The minimum value a user can select.
 Note that sliders are not designed to allow a user to select negative values.  *lowest* should be >= 0 label=True
       Whether to print a text label next to the slider.
-If so, see the *translate_value* method.
+If so, see the *translate_value* method. block_color = None
+       The colour of the blocks that show the level of the slider.
+By default (None) the same value as the colour of the slider itself.

    All of these options set attributes of the same name that may be altered once the widget exists.